 an appointment now!

-Each tooth is composed of multiple components and tissues in order for it to be healthy, great stability in the bone and/or appearance.
-Therefore keeping these tissues and components healthy becomes vital to ensure a healthy oral cavity.
+Each tooth is composed of multiple components and tissues in order for it to be healthy and have great stability in the the mouth.
+Keeping these tissues and components healthy becomes vital to ensure a healthy oral cavity.

-> Enamel: it is the exterior layer of the tooth.
-It is white and/or pale yellow in color, strong and functions as a defense layer to our day-to-day habits.
-It is damaged with carious lesions and/or wears with acidic foods and beverages.
+> Enamel: the exterior layer of the tooth.
+It is white and/or pale yellow in color and has a protective purpose serving as a a defense layer for our daily habits.

 > Pulp chamber: this is the interior portion of the tooth that is protected by the dentin and enamel.
-It is the area that encloses the pulp, vessels, nerves and root canals.
-The pulp functions to provide nutrition through these nerves and vessels.
+It is the area that encloses the pulp, vessels, nerves and root canals, and serves to carry the nerves and blood vessels to the dental pulp.

-If you are suffering from dental pain, it is important to consult your dentist as to help control and solve the situation to save the tooth and avoid unfortunate consequences.
+If you are suffering from a toothache, it is important to consult your dentist quickly so that they can help control and resolve the issue while avoiding unfortunate consequences.

-Once bacteria affect the interior of the tooth, a root canal treatment is usually indicated.
-During the procedure, the dentists at Centre dentaire NP have one goal: to remove the infected pulp to save the tooth and keep it within the jawbone for as long as possible.
-In order to facilitate and guarantee the success of the treatment, the dentist may use an apex locator to ensure he/she locates the canal that will be treated.
+Once bacteria affects the interior of the tooth, a root canal treatment is usually necessary.
+During the procedure, the dentists at Centre Dentaire NP have one goal: to remove the infected pulp to save the tooth, and keep it within the jawbone for as long as possible.
+In order to facilitate and guarantee the success of the treatment, the dentist may use an Apex Locator allowing them to properly measure the canal to be treated.

-Unfortunately, in certain cases a root canal is not the final solution to an infected tooth.
-Infections can persist and cause pain and yet again put the neighboring teeth at risk.
-Thus, an apicoectomy can become necessary.
-During this procedure, the dentists at Centre dentaire NP, remove the apex (end of the root) and seal it off to ensure that bacteria can no longer infect the area.
+Unfortunately, in some cases a root canal is not the final solution for an infected tooth.
+Infections can persist and cause pain and put neighboring teeth at risk.
+Thus, an apicoectomy might be necessary.
+During this procedure, the dentists at Centre Dentaire NP remove the end of the root and seal it off to ensure that bacteria can no longer infect the treated area again.